 Series B in 2018

-DeepMap, Inc. is a technology company that specializes in high-definition (HD) mapping and localization solutions aimed at enhancing the safety of autonomous vehicles.
-Founded in 2016 and headquartered in Palo Alto, California, with additional offices in Beijing and Guangzhou, the company provides essential technology for self-driving cars to navigate complex environments.
-DeepMap focuses on three core areas: creating precise HD maps, offering ultra-accurate real-time localization across various road types and driving conditions, and developing the supporting infrastructure for global scalability.
-By addressing these elements, DeepMap aims to improve the safety and efficiency of autonomous driving, making it a key player in the advancement of self-driving technology.
+DeepMap, Inc. is a technology company that specializes in high-definition mapping and localization solutions for autonomous vehicles.
+Founded in 2016 and headquartered in Palo Alto, California, with additional offices in Beijing and Guangzhou, the company focuses on enabling safe navigation in complex driving environments.
+DeepMap offers precise HD maps and ultra-accurate real-time localization, which are essential for self-driving cars to operate effectively across various road types and conditions.
+The company's solutions also include a robust infrastructure designed to support large-scale deployments of autonomous technology, thereby enhancing the safety and efficiency of self-driving vehicles.

 PagerDuty